aws-samples/serverless-patterns/lambda-cloudwatch/README.md

 This SAM template deploys a Lambda function that inserts custom metric data into AWS Cloudwatch.
 The AWS SAM template deploys the resources and the IAM permissions required to run the application.

-Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/lambda-cloudwatch.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.